Jiawen-Yan/jiawen-yan.github.io/_pages/cv.md

 * English
   * GRE: 329, Quantitative: 170/170, Verbal: 159/170
   * TOEFL: 104/120
-* Python in data analysis, data visualization, machine learning
+* Proficient in Python for data visualization, machine learning and textual analysis
-* Stata
+* Proficient in Stata for statistical analytics
+* Familiar with SQL, R, SAS, LaTeX

 Service and Extra-curricular Activities